MicrosoftDocs/learn/learn-pr/aspnetcore/aspnet-core-signalr/includes/3-how-signalr-works.md

 ### Call hub methods

-Given a client `HubConnection` instance that has successfully started, the client can call methods on a hub by using the <xref:Microsoft.AspNetCore.SignalR.Client.HubConnectionExtensions.InvokeAsync%2A> or <xref:Microsoft.AspNetCore.SignalR.Client.HubConnectionExtensions.SendAsync%2A> extensions.
+If it is given a client `HubConnection` instance that has successfully started, the client can call methods on a hub by using the <xref:Microsoft.AspNetCore.SignalR.Client.HubConnectionExtensions.InvokeAsync%2A> or <xref:Microsoft.AspNetCore.SignalR.Client.HubConnectionExtensions.SendAsync%2A> extensions.
 If the hub method returns a `Task<TResult>`, the result of `InvokeAsync<TResult>` is of type `TResult`.
 If the hub method returns `Task`, there is no result.
 Both `InvokeAsync` and `SendAsync` expect the name of the hub method, and zero to ten parameters.

 - <xref:Microsoft.AspNetCore.SignalR.Client.HubConnectionExtensions.InvokeAsync%2A>: Invokes a hub method on the server by using the specified method name and optional arguments.
 - <xref:Microsoft.AspNetCore.SignalR.Client.HubConnectionExtensions.SendAsync%2A>: Invokes a hub method on the server by using the specified method name and optional arguments.
 This method does *not* wait for a response from the receiver.

-### Example hub method invocation
+### An example hub method invocation

 When it adds a method to the previous `Consumer` class, the `SendNotificationAsync` delegates out to the `_hubConnection` and calls the `NotifyAll` method on the server's hub, depending on the `Notification` instance.